Hooded crane: Conservation

-The estimated population of the species is 11,600 individuals.
+The estimated population of the species, as of 2025, is between 9,750 – 13,000 mature individuals.
 The major threats to its survival are wetland loss and degradation in its wintering grounds in China and South Korea as a result of reclamation for development and dam building.
 Conservation activities have been taken since 2008.
 Local universities, NGOs and communities are working together for a better and safer wintering location.

+In South Korea, the hooded crane is designated a Natural Monument, which means it is protected under law.
+The city of Suncheon is making conservational efforts such as removing the power lines and providing them seed grains to feed on, and it has been successful.
+The wintering population of hooded cranes in Suncheon Bay is estimated to be around 7,600 individuals as for 2024, which has increased rapidly from only around 70 in the past.

 The hooded crane is evaluated as Vulnerable on the IUCN Red List of Threatened Species.
 It is listed on Appendix I and II of CITES.
 A society, Grus monacha International Aid (白头鹤的故事), has been formed to find ways to protect the species.